coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/README.md

 * 👏 [X-StakePool \[BTBF\] for translating this guide to Japanese.](https://github.com/btbf/coincashew/blob/master/guide-how-to-build-a-haskell-stakepool-node.md)
 * 👏 Chris of OMEGA \| CODEX for security improvements.
 * 👏 Raymond of GROW for topologyUpdater improvements and being awesome.
+* 👏 QCPOL for the script and service to update node's height on pooltool.io.

 #### 💸 Tip Jar Donators